Skip to main content

 The proposals outlined in this consultation would empower the poultry industry to effectively and sustainably support the management of HPAI H5N1 in the long term.

-The Ministry for Primary Industries (MPI) seeks your feedback on 6 proposals for developing regulations to manage HPAI H5N1 clade 2.3.4.4b in poultry.
+The Ministry for Primary Industries (MPI) sought your feedback on 6 proposals for developing regulations to manage HPAI H5N1 clade 2.3.4.4b in poultry.
 The proposals focus on commercial poultry, but some proposals might affect other poultry owners.

-Submissions opened on 17 September and close at 11:59pm on 2 November 2025.
+Submissions opened on 17 September and closed at 11:59pm on 2 November 2025.

 The 6 proposals